-From the aforementioned polymorphic shellcode example (Figure 4) and other instances, we find that the remaining code sequences usually consist of the following features: (F_1) GetPC: the code to get the current program counter, usually contains opcode "call" or "fstenv"; (F_2) Iteration: a polymorphic exploit code usually performs iterations over encrypted shellcode using the operations such as loop, rep, and the variants of such instructions (e.g., loopz, loope, loopnz); (F_3) Jump: a polymorphic exploit code usually contains conditional/unconditional branch statements (e.g., jmp, jnz, je); (F_4) Decryption: for the encrypted shellcode, certain machine instructions (e.g., or, xor) are more often to be found in decryption routines because shellcode needs to be decrypted before execution.
+From the above polymorphic shellcode example (Fig. 4) and other instances, we find that the remaining code sequences usually consist of the following features: (F_1) getPC: the code to get the current program counter, usually contains opcode "call" or "fstenv"; (F_2) Iteration: a polymorphic exploit code usually performs iterations over encrypted shellcode using the operations like loop, rep and the variants of such instructions (e.g., loopz, loope, loopnz); (F_3) Jump: a polymorphic exploit code is probable to contain conditional/unconditional branch statements (e.g., jmp, jnz, je); (F_4) Decryption: for the encrypted shellcode, certain machine instructions (e.g., or, vor) are more often to be found in decryption routines since decryption needs to decrypt the shellcode before execution.
 These features are preserved after semantic analysis, which can be further used for statistical modeling.
-We believe that these features can help capture the category of shellcode, and they may exist in most of the self-contained exploit code.
+We believe these features help to capture the category of shellcode, and they may exist in most of the self-contained exploit code.

 It may be attempting to use (F_2, F_4) as the only feature for category analysis.
 Fortunately, we also have other useful instructions preserved except for the features (F_1, F_2, F_3, F_4) .
 This motivates us to use the statistical model for capturing the differences across various exploit codes as much as possible.

-For non-self-contained code, not all features (e.g., F_2 , F_1) exist in the shellcode (e.g., code generated from Avoid

-UTF8/tolower [4]) because of the absence of GetPC and self-reference operations.
-In these cases, the remaining instruction sequences still can be taken as good indicators for shellcode category analysis because noisy bytes are filtered.
-The pruned bytes are more likely to mislead the state-of-the-art statistics-based learning approaches (e.g., N-gram based learning [23], Markov Chain [8], support vector machine [6]) for category analysis or detection.
-Note that the length of code sequence can be viewed as the number of dimension for the training code sequences.
-It is essential to prune useless instruction in order to reduce the dimension of training data.
-This makes the statistical module much easier and more accurate by alleviating the difficulty of "curse of dimensionality" [30].
+For non self-contained code, not all features (e.g., F_2 , F_1) exist in the shellcode (e.g., code generated from Avoid UTF8/tolower [4]) because of the absence of GetPC and self-reference operations.
+In these cases, the remaining instruction sequences still can be taken as good indicators for shellcode category analysis since noisy bytes are filtered.
+The pruned bytes are more likely to mislead the state-of-the-art statistics-based learning approaches (e.g., N-gram based learning [16], Markov Chain [8], Support Vector Machine [6]) for category analysis or detection.
+Note the length of code sequence can be viewed as the dimensions for the training code sequences.
+To prune useless instruction also means to reduce the dimension of training data This makes the machine learning module much easier and more accurate by alleviating the difficulty of "curse of dimensionality [17]".